sithmel/little-ds-toolkit/README.md

 * maxSize: maximum size in byte
 * maxLen: maximum items
 * defaultTTL: default time to live.
-Older items are considered stale
+Older items are considered stale and not returned

-It makes sense to use at either one of maxSize or maxLen, or it is not going to behave differently from a simple object.
+It makes sense to use either one of maxSize or maxLen, or it is not going to behave differently from a simple object.
 You can set an item:
 ```js
 cache.set(key, value, ttl); // the time to live is optional Θ(1)